Oklahoma City Car Accident Attorneys, OKC

-- Distracted driving is not only texting while driving, but also includes distractions such as eating, grooming, and interacting with passengers or being distracted by something outside the vehicle.
-In 2016, there were 2,490 crashes resulting in injury and 23 fatal traffic crashes caused by distracted driving in Oklahoma.
+- Distracted drivingis not only texting while driving, but also includes distractions such as eating, grooming, and interacting with passengers or being distracted by something outside the vehicle.
+Distracted driving caused 1,437 injuries and 44 deaths in 2020.

 - Speeding, which includes both exceeding the posted speed limit and driving too fast for current road conditions such as rain or ice.
-The OHSO reported that speeding accounted for causing 17.5% of the 687 traffic fatalities that occurred in Oklahoma in 2016, which was up 6.5% from the year before.
+There were 1,637 speed-related accidents in 2020, leading to 185 deaths and 1,929 injuries.

-Other causes of Oklahoma car accidents not related to driver error
+What causes Oklahoma car accidents not related to driver error?